Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Petersen House -- After Lincoln was shot at Ford's Theatre, he was carried across the street to this boarding house where he died the next morning.
 This restored building is open to the public.

 United States Capitol Building -- Lincoln was the first president to lie in state in the famous Rotunda.
-The catafalque which supported his coffin used to be stored two floors below in a special chamber but will have its own display area in the new Capitol visitors center.
+The catafalque which supported his coffin used to be stored two floors below in a special chamber but now has its own display area in the Capitol visitors center.

 Chicago -- The Chicago History Museum maintains important assassination artifacts, such as the original Lincoln deathbed and a blood-stained cape worn by his wife.